Tekraj15/LLM-and-RAG-Powered-MedBot/README.md

 ## LLM-and-RAG-Powered-MedBot

-A RASA chatbot that can act as a doctor's assistant, providing symptom assessment and triage, Medical information, mental health support, and Chronic Disease Management, etc., with integration of LLM  for handling ambiguous queries(out of the scope of the Knowledge Base) and generating dynamic responses, and RAG to solve the limitations of LLM.
+An advanced RASA-based medical chatbot with **Retrieval-Augmented Generation (RAG)** capabilities, providing intelligent symptom assessment, medication guidance, mental health support, and chronic disease management with **source attribution and safety validation**, supported by LLM  for handling ambiguous queries(out of the scope of the Knowledge Base) and generating dynamic responses, and RAG for solving the limitations of LLM.

 ## Data Sources for RAG
 1. Structured Medical Knowledge